Bantu peoples of South Africa: Polity history and interactions with Europeans

-"Empty Land" myth
+"Empty land" myth

-The history of the Bantu-speaking peoples from South Africa has in the past been misunderstood due to the deliberate spreading of false narratives such as The Empty Land Myth.
-First published by W.A.
-Holden in the 1860s, this doctrine claims that South Africa had mostly been an unsettled region and that Bantu-speaking peoples had begun to migrate southwards from present day Zimbabwe at the same time as the Europeans had begun to move northwards from the Cape settlement, despite there being no historical or archaeological evidence to support this theory.
+The history of the Bantu-speaking peoples of South Africa has at times been distorted by false narratives such as the "empty land" myth, which held that South Africa had mostly been an unsettled region and that Bantu-speaking peoples had begun migrating southwards from present-day Zimbabwe at roughly the same time as Europeans moved northwards from the Cape settlement.
+Historians have shown that this theory had no archaeological or documentary basis, and that it had already gained currency among Europeans by the mid-1840s as a justification for settlement.